sdemoya/sdemoya.github.io/_posts/2020-09-27-matplotlib-line.md

   excerpt: "Fun data visualization with Matplotlib."
   mathjax: "true"
 ---
-## Simple Line Graph with Matplotlib
+## Plotting a Simple Line Graph with Matplotlib
 _____

-A few simple visualizations created with Matplotlib, a mathmatical plotting library.
+Demonstrates use of Python and Matplotlib, a mathmatical plotting library to create a line graph.

 Python Code Block: